 The drive thru customers hated me.
 Their hatred knew no words, only a revving of engines and a squealing of tires.
 Drive thru order #38.
 I greeted you with the kind of smile valium is famous for.
 By the way, that's me inside of you clogging your arteries and lowering your life expectancy.

 Having secured the means by which to kill myself, all I needed now was a reason.
 I had tried calling a so-called "depression" hotline only to find that it was in fact an anti-depression hotline.
 "Happy 4/20."
 The drive thru customer said.
 It took me a minute to get the relevance.

 My dress had a cute little frill that corkscrewed up and down it like a tendril of ivy.
-I wanted to get cross dressing out of my system early on as it got exponentially more pathetic as you grew older.
 "Some girls dress casually and some girls dress to get noticed."
 C said.
 "I think you definitely belong in the latter category."